 Research Unit 'Organisation and Management in Healthcare'

 Head of the unit: Prof. Roland Friele, PhD.
-The unit contains 5 research programs:
+The unit features 5 research programs:

 Communication in Healthcare